 Yes, it can be disheartening to put a lot of work into a piece that isn’t being received with rapt, undivided attention.
 But no, the casting director does not have a vendetta against you.

 Additionally, a casting director’s response to your audition should never be allowed to define you as an actor.
-“Success is not defined by others, but only by what YOU define it to be,” reminds casting director Robert B. Martin Jr. “You will always be the defining factor in your successes.”
+“Success is not defined by others, but only by what YOU define it to be,” says casting director Robert B. Martin Jr. “You will always be the defining factor in your successes.”

 After an audition you should send a thank you note, take note of what went well—and what didn't—and then, most importantly, you should let it go.

 - Send a thank you note: Whether handwritten or sent via email, most casting directors enjoy nice notes from actors they work with.
 As always, read the room and see if it’s an appropriate gesture once you leave.
-“But do not send a thank you with an ‘ask’ (unless absolutely necessary),” advises casting director and Backstage Expert Brette Goldsstein.
+“But do not send a thank you with an ‘ask’ (unless absolutely necessary),” advises casting director Brette Goldsstein.
 “The downside to email thank you notes is that I am more and more often asked for something...and often with a deadline.
 Yep, a deadline.
 Don’t be that guy.
 Go ahead, send a link to your reel or most recent short film, commercial, clips, etc., but please try to avoid asking for feedback, a quote for your website, a recommendation for representation, etc.” (Pro tip: Always see if it’s possible to get feedback, but never assume it’s owed to you.)

 - Keep an audition journal: You should keep detailed notes about every audition you attend, from where it was and what you wore, to the role you read for, who was there (this can come in handy if you ever audition for them again), and the headshot you used.
 Write down what you did well and what you think you can improve on.

-- Let.
-It.
-Go: Once you’ve stepped out of the room, don’t dwell too much on what happened in there.
+- Let it go: Once you’ve stepped out of the room, don’t dwell too much on what happened in there.
 As important as it is to learn from your mistakes, you gain little from hashing and rehashing whether or not you’ll get a call back.
 Plus, lingering on what you could’ve done differently is the fast road to crazy town and giving up on your dreams.

 And hey, if you need a little pep talk from your biggest champions after an audition, seek it out.
-“As tough as this town can be, everyone has friends who believe in them,” reminds acting coach and Expert Joseph Pearlman.
+“As tough as this town can be, everyone has friends who believe in them,” says acting coach Joseph Pearlman.
 “Sometimes the best way to smooth out the rough feelings and rawness post-audition is to meet up for drinks or dinner with your friends who are also your fans.
 Here’s the trick: Don’t talk about the audition; don’t even talk about show business.
 Make the one stipulation of this hangout that no one can discuss anything industry-related...
 When you force yourself out of these habits and you push each other to connect over the other aspects of your lives—yoga, her idiot boyfriend, your telepathic iguana, the new exhibit at MOCA (or MoMA), the new coffee joint with the hot cashiers—you’ll find yourself reacquainting with your lives outside of show business.”

-Different acting schools practice different methods but most hold the same respect for the writer’s thoughts, the script’s punctuation, and honoring her or his intention.
+Different acting schools practice different methods, but most hold the same respect for the writer’s thoughts, the script’s punctuation, and honoring her or his intention.

-“At the Atlantic, we teach practical aesthetics, a technique that asks actors to break down a scene simply and specifically, in four steps,” explains Jacquelyn Landgraf, of New York’s Atlantic Acting School: “One, what is the character literally doing?
+“At the Atlantic, we teach practical aesthetics, a technique that asks actors to break down a scene simply and specifically, in four steps,” explains Jacquelyn Landgraf, of New York’s Atlantic Acting School.
+“One, what is the character literally doing?
 Two, what does the character want the other characters in the scene to do?
 Three, what is my action?
 Four, what is that action like to me?”

 - Read the whole script: If you don’t know the whole story, how else can you layer subtext and specificity into your work?